Disclosure: This guide is published by Mariden Resort. While we've aimed for accuracy, we encourage you to research both areas for your trip.

 Once you exit the terminal, you'll be greeted by a crowd of eager van and tricycle drivers.
 Here's what to expect:

 Pro Tip: Planning to rent a motorcycle?
 Rent it near the airport in Del Carmen instead of in General Luna.
-This saves you hassle when departing—you can return the motorcycle near the airport and avoid extra trips on your last day.
-See our Transportation Guide for complete motorcycle rental details.
+This saves you hassle when departing; you can return the motorcycle near the airport and avoid extra trips on your last day.
+See how to rent a scooter in Siargao for complete motorcycle rental details.

 The "Del Carmen First" Strategy

 🧠 Smart Traveler Insight: Most tourists rush straight to General Luna, enduring a 45+ minute cramped van ride after a long flight.
-But here's the local secret: Del Carmen is only 5-10 minutes from the airport (see why this matters in our Del Carmen vs General Luna comparison).
+But here's the local secret: Del Carmen is only 5-10 minutes from the airport (more in our Siargao areas guide ).

 Consider this smarter approach:

-2. Visit Sugba Lagoon the next morning — You'll be first on the water while GL tourists are still in transit
+2. Book the Sugba Lagoon boat tour for the next morning : You'll be first on the water while GL tourists are still in transit

-3. Explore the Mangrove Boardwalk — Right at the Del Carmen port, no extra travel needed
+3. Walk the Del Carmen mangrove boardwalk : Right at the Del Carmen port, no extra travel needed

-4. Relax at Alegria Beach for a calm, family-friendly swim — About 40-45 minutes from Del Carmen by motorbike
+4. Relax at a calm beach near Del Carmen for a family-friendly swim : Alegria Beach, about 40-45 minutes by motorbike

-5. Explore Pacifico Beach on the north coast for surfing and pristine scenery — 40-45 minutes from Del Carmen
+5. Head north to surf at Pacifico Beach for an uncrowded break and scenic coastline : 40-45 minutes from Del Carmen

 🏠 Mariden Resort: Your Airport Neighbor